-The Alert Messages list changes to display the alerts of type WFACTION\FAILED and ITPACTION\FAILED.
+The Alert Messages list changes to display the alerts of type WF_FAILED, ITPAM_FAILED and ITPAM_QUEUE_FAILURE.

-- 3. Use Filter Alerts and Change Business Unit to display the list of alerts that includes the failed actions you want to retry. - 4.
-Select the alerts related to the failed actions that you want to retry and click Retry Failed Actions.
-When prompted, confirm your action.
+3. Use Filter Alerts and Change Business Unit to display the list of alerts that include the failed actions you want to retry.

+4. Select the alerts in the List all Failed Actions that you want to retry, and click Retry Failed Actions.